groslapinbleu/matcha-react/README.md

 # matcha-react

 ## Objectives of the project

 Develop a dating app with React and Firebase.

 ## techologies

-This project uses React with tailwindCSS for styling, and Firebase for user management and Firebase Realtime Database as the database.
+This project uses React with tailwindCSS for styling, and Firebase for user management, Firebase Realtime Database as the database, and Firebase Storage for image files.

-## Firebase rules
+## Firebase Realtime database rules

 ```
 {